survivejs/webpack-book/manuscript/output/02_library_output.md

 ## Conclusion

-Webpack supports a large variety of library output formats. `umd` is the most useful for a package author.
+Webpack supports a large variety of library output formats. `umd` is the most valuable for a package author.
 The rest are more specialized and require specific use cases to be valuable.

 To recap:

 * Most often `umd` is all you need.
 The other library targets exist more specialized usage in mind.
-* The CommonJS variants are useful if you target only Node or consume the output through bundlers alone.
+* The CommonJS variants are handy if you target only Node or consume the output through bundlers alone.
 UMD implements support for CommonJS, AMD, and globals.
 * It is possible to target SystemJS through a plugin.
 Webpack does not support it out of the box.

 In the next chapter, I will discuss the idea of managing multi-page setups.